 Among those who have worshipped here are the four Vedas, and in the Chola period, this place was called Naal-Vediyur (the place of four Vedas).
 It is likely that Naal-Vediyur has corrupted into Naalur, which is the general name of the area in which this temple is located (also see about Palasavaneswarar temple below).

 Meignanam is a different representation of Mayanam.
-This temple is a mayana koil – one of four in Saivite literature.
-The others are: Kachi Mayanam (Kanchipuram), Kadavur Mayanam (Brahmapureeswarar temple at Tirukadaiyur) and Kazhi Mayanam (Brahmapureeswarar temple at Sirkazhi) [sometimes, Tiruveezhimizhalai is also considered as one of these, and is called Veezhi Mayanam].
+This temple is a mayana koil – one of five in Saivite literature (which are Kachi Mayanam at Kanchipuram, Kadavur Mayanam at Tirukadaiyur, Kazhi Mayanam at Sirkazhi, Naalur Mayanam at Tirumeignanam / Naalur, and Veezhi Mayanam at Tiruveezhimizhalai.
 Mayanam is generally used to refer to cremation grounds, with a belief that Siva, with His ganas, resides in such places.
 It is also used to denote places where Brahma’s fifth head (representing his ego) was decapitated by Siva.
 The underlying spiritual meaning is that by worshipping Siva, one is able to let go of their ego.
-This in turn – through the four Vedas – gives them the spiritual realization of the Brahman, which knowledge is the real knowledge, or Mei-gnanam in Tamil.
+This in turn – through the four Vedas – gives them the spiritual realization of the Brahman, which knowledge is the true knowledge, or Mei-gnanam in Tamil.
 As such, these mayana koils are the height of spiritual development and are therefore regarded as very important temples.